getmoro/moro/README.md

 ├────────────────┼────────────────────────┤
 │ Date           │ 2017-03-08             │
 └────────────────┴────────────────────────┘

 ```

-moro removes half an hour for the lunch time.
+moro subtracts 30 minutes for the lunch time by default.

 That's it!
 You know you have worked 7 hours and 30 minutes!